glycerine/tmframe/README.md

        follow as a part of this message.
 Zero is allowed as a value in C, and is useful when the type information in D suffices to convey the event.
-Mask off the high 21-bits of the UDE to erase the UTYPE before using the count of byte count in UCOUNT.
-The payload starts immediately after the UDE, and can be up to 8TB long (2^43 bytes).
+Mask off the high 21-bits of the UDE to erase the UTYPE and Q-BIT before using the count of bytes found in UCOUNT.
+The payload starts immediately after the UDE word, and can be up to 8TB long (2^43 bytes).
        Shorter payloads are recommended whenever possible.

+       There is no requirement that UCOUNT be padded to any alignment boundary.
+It should be the exact length of the payload in bytes.

   UTYPE => is a 20-bit unsigned integer giving the type of the
        message to follow.